Zakkart59/bank-system-python/README.md

 # Bank System in Python
-A simple Bank System writed in Python.<hr>
+Project for Python's Course by Digital Innovation One.<hr>
-Project for Python's Course by Digital Innovation One.
+A simple Bank System writed in Python.